GP describes ‘terrible problem’ of suicide among young people

 Dr Denis McCauley, who is chair of the Irish Medical Organisation’s GP committee, said he has seen an increase in female suicides this year.

-Dr McCauley told the Oireachtas sub-committee on mental health on Thursday morning that he encounters sucide in both his roles as a GP and coroner.
+Dr McCauley told the Oireachtas sub-committee on mental health on Thursday morning that he encounters suicide in both his roles as a GP and coroner.

 “This year unfortunately I have seen more female suicides in our area than I have seen for a while.”